Comandanta Ramona

-Comandanta Ramona (1959–6 January 2006) was an officer of the Zapatista Army of National Liberation (EZLN), a revolutionary indigenous autonomist organization based in the southern Mexican state of Chiapas.
+Comandanta Ramona (1959–6 January 2006) was a Tzotzil indigenous officer and commander of the Zapatista Army of National Liberation (EZLN), a revolutionary indigenous autonomist organization based in the southern Mexican state of Chiapas.
 She led the Zapatista Army into San Cristóbal de las Casas during the Zapatista uprising of 1994, and was the first Zapatista to appear publicly in Mexico City.
 She was one of the most important public figures during the first stages of the Zapatista Uprising and was central to the Indigenous Women's Movement.

 Biography

 Ramona was born in 1959 in the Tzotzil community of San Andres Sacamch'en de los Pobres in the highlands of Chiapas.
 Ramona was an embroiderer, a common occupation for the women in the community, before she joined the Zapatista Movement.
 Ramona left her village during a time of economic downturn, unable to find work and without a way to make a living.
 It was this venture outside of her home village that opened her eyes to the vast differences between the lives of the women inside and outside the countryside.
 Incidentally, it was this same journey that introduced her to EZLN and the necessity of organizing women.

 In the 1990s, Ramona helped draw up a "Revolutionary Law on Women" through consulting with women in indigenous communities.
 This called for access to power in decision making, free will in the choosing of a spouse, an end to domestic abuse, and access to health care.

 Ramona took control of the city of San Cristóbal de las Casas, the former capital of Chiapas, on January 1, 1994 during the Zapatista uprising.
 She was one of the seven women comandantas of the Zapatistas, and around one-third of the Zapatista army were women.
 After the rebellion ended, she remained in the Lacandon Jungle with Subcomandante Marcos to apply political pressure on the Mexican government.

 Afterward, Ramona participated in peace talks with the Mexican government in San Cristobal's Cathedral in February 1994 where she famously stated in front of Senator Manuel Camacho, "We are Indigenous, and We are Mexican".
 This was stated as her plea to change the situation for both Indigenous people, particularly Indigenous women to be treated fairly and equitably.